KristoferVickers/matching-emails-regex/gist-template.md

 ### Grouping and Capturing

-Groups, denoted by (), are the organizers, treating multiple characters as a single unit.
-In our regex, they spotlight characters before @, before ., and after.
+Groups (denoted by ()) are like organizers, treating multiple characters as a single unit.
+They highlight characters before @, before ., and after.

 ### Bracket Expressions

-Brackets, or [], are the separators, creating character or group ranges.
-They bring flexibility to matching, a crucial aspect in our regex journey.
+Brackets [] are like separators, creating character or group ranges.
+They bring flexibility to our search.

 ### Greedy and Lazy Match